 The Authorised company has replaced GBC2 since Jan 2019.
 An AC is deemed as “non-resident” for tax purpose, and thus is not subject to income tax in Mauritius.

-A company holding Authorized Company license must satisfy following conditions:
+A company holding Authorised Company license must satisfy the following conditions:

 - Be held or controlled by a person who is not a citizen of Mauritius;

 - Proposes to conduct or conducts business mainly outside Mauritius;

 - Has its place of effective management outside Mauritius.

 In order to comply with local regulation, an Authorised company must

 - At all times have a registered agent in Mauritius who shall be a management company;

 - File a financial summary with the FSC every year;

 - File annual tax return with the Mauritius Revenues Authority.

 - All GBC2 incorporated on or before 16th Oct 2017 will be grandfathered till 30th Jun 2021.
 After that date, the company has the option to convert into the new structure or be dissolved.